Our founder's journey

 Written by Noah Roberts, Founder of The Corina Mae Foundation

 Growing up, my mother, Corina Mae, was the strongest person I knew.
-She spent much of her life in a wheelchair, yet she carried herself with dignity, humor, and a kind of quiet courage that shaped everything I am today.
-But behind her strength were real challenges — pain, mobility barriers, medical complications, and a world that often misunderstood her.
+She spent much of her life in a wheelchair, yet she carried herself with dignity, humor, and a quiet courage that shaped everything I am today.
+Behind that strength were real challenges — pain, mobility barriers, medical complications, and a world that often misunderstood her.
 I didn’t just witness her struggles; I lived them with her.
+Those years by her side shaped how I see the world and the person I would eventually become.

 Corina Mae Thompson (Soares) - The strength behind this foundation.